 After successful completion of this course, students will be able to:

-- Outcome 2: Practice safe and healthy methods of working in the classroom when using equipment, tools and supplies.
+- Outcome 5: Practice safe working methods when using equipment, tools and supplies.